This guide to the best beaches in Kefalonia will help you choose where to swim and enjoy the sun in the most beautiful places on the island.

 Makris Gialos is always included among the best Kefalonia beaches.
 We were looking forward to visiting this long, sandy beach, which is located near the popular Lassi resort.

 However, we were rather disappointed when we got there.
-The beach was full of loungers and umbrellas with no free space, it was too crowded, and the beach bar was playing some rather unimpressive music.
+Makris Gialos beach in Kefalonia was full of loungers and umbrellas with no free space, it was too crowded, and the beach bar was playing some rather unimpressive music.

 There's nothing wrong with that though, and if it sounds interesting you should visit to check it out yourself.
 Plus, it's a great place to practise water sports.

-If you go, make sure you stay for sunset, and enjoy the lovely views towards the Ionian Sea.
+If you go to the beach at Makris Gialos, make sure you stay for sunset, and enjoy the lovely views towards the Ionian Sea.

 9. Lepeda beach – Popular with families